OpenFieldAutomation-OFA/ros-weed-control/ofa_ikfast_plugin/README.md

 ## Update Plugin
 After every change in the URDF file this plugin has to be updated.
 Otherwise, the inverse kinematics are not calculated correctly.

-If you are developing on a `arm64` platform (Nvidia Jetson) the procedure has to be split into two steps.
+If you are developing on the Jetson (`arm64` platform) the procedure has to be split into two steps.
+For both steps you need to be in the `ros-weed-control` folder.

-1. On the computer with ROS installed, generate the URDF file.
+1. On the Jetson, generate the URDF file.
     ```bash
     xacro ofa_moveit_config/config/ofa_robot.urdf.xacro > ofa_robot.urdf
     ```